Static stable timelike circular orbits and Aschenbach effect in horizonless solutions of Einsteinian cubic gravity: Introduction

 Recently, Collodel, Kleihaus, and Kunz discovered a novel class of orbits around rotating compact objects (e.g., boson stars, hairy black holes, and wormholes) where massive particles remain at rest relative to a distant static observer \cite{CollodelKleihausKunz2018}.
 These static timelike circular orbits arise from the interplay between the particle's angular momentum and the frame-dragging effect induced by spacetime rotation.
 Subsequent studies have shown that similar static torus structures may exist around rotating boson stars \cite{TeodoroCollodelKunz2021} and scalarized Kerr black holes \cite{TeodoroCollodelDoneva2021}.
 Beyond rotating spacetimes, static orbits have also been found in charged, static spherically symmetric black hole solutions \cite{WeiZhangLiu2023} and in massive Einstein-Maxwell gravity \cite{YerraMukherjiBhamidipati2025}, forming what are termed static spheres.

-The existence of static timelike circular orbits implies a characteristic region where the angular velocity of massive particles decreases as the orbital radius decreases, as seen by a distant observer.
+The existence of static timelike circular orbits implies a characteristic region: within it, the angular velocity of massive particles, as seen by a distant observer, decreases as the orbital radius decreases.
 This behavior is interpreted as the \textit{Aschenbach effect} in static spherically symmetric spacetimes \cite{WeiLiu2023,YerraMukherjiBhamidipati2025,AfsharSadeghi2025}.
-Originally discovered in the context of rapidly rotating Kerr black holes (with spin parameter $a > 0.9953M$), the Aschenbach effect describes a non-monotonic variation in the orbital velocity $v^{\phi}$ measured by a ZAMO for test particles on circular orbits \cite{Aschenbach2004}.
+Originally discovered in the context of rapidly rotating Kerr black holes (with spin parameter $a > 0.9953M$), the Aschenbach effect describes a non-monotonic variation in the orbital velocity $v^{(\phi)}$ measured by a ZAMO for test particles on circular orbits \cite{Aschenbach2004}.
 Aschenbach proposed that this non-monotonic velocity profile could excite a distinct 3:1 resonance between radial and vertical epicyclic frequencies, potentially providing a means to estimate black hole masses \cite{Aschenbach2004a,Aschenbach2006}.
 The effect has since been investigated in various contexts, including topology changes of von Zeipel surfaces \cite{StuchlikSlanyTorok2005}, rapidly rotating Kerr-(A)dS black holes \cite{MuellerAschenbach2007}, braneworld Kerr black holes \cite{StuchlikBlaschkeSlany2011}, charged particles around weakly magnetized rotating black holes \cite{TursunovStuchlikKolos2016}, and spinning particles in Kerr and Kerr-(A)dS spacetimes \cite{KhodagholizadehPerlickVahedi2020,VahediKhodagholizadehTursunov2021}.

+However, all known examples of static timelike circular orbits rely on either spacetime rotation, electric charge, or additional matter fields.
+Whether such orbits can exist in a purely gravitational, electrically neutral, and static setting remains an open question.

 A necessary condition for static timelike circular orbits in static spherically symmetric black hole solutions is that the metric component $g_{tt}$ possesses at least one extremum.
 This suggests that similar orbits might exist in horizonless solutions where $g_{tt}$ satisfies this condition.
-Recently, horizonless solutions \cite{Wang2024a} in ECG \cite{BuenoCano2016} have been reported, where $g_{tt}$ typically exhibits extrema, making static orbits possible.
-Unlike previous models requiring additional matter fields or charges, ECG provides a purely gravitational framework, offering a cleaner setting to study these phenomena.
+Recently, horizonless solutions \cite{Wang2024a} in ECG \cite{BuenoCano2016} have been reported.
+In these solutions $g_{tt}$ typically exhibits extrema, which makes static orbits possible.
+Unlike previous models requiring additional matter fields or charges, ECG provides a purely gravitational framework, which offers a cleaner setting for studying these phenomena.